irajwinder/Wanderlust/README.md

 1. Open the Wanderlust application.
 2. Perform the required action from the available features.
 3. Follow the prompts and instructions provided within the application.

-## Getting Started

-1. **Download WanderLust**: Install the WanderLust app from your preferred app store.
-2. **Register or Log In**: Create your account or log in if you already have one.
-3. **Create Your First Trip**: Start a new trip, give it a name, set a cover photo, and add the start and end dates.
-4. **Journal Your Adventures**: Add daily journal entries, photos, and geolocation data to document your experiences.
-5. **View Memories**: Relive your adventures in the gallery view, showcasing your photos.
-6. **Share Your Journey**: Share your favorite moments on social media and let others be a part of your adventure.